 Modern Hopfield models \cite{ramsauer2020hopfield}, motivated by the dense associative memory models \cite{demircigil2017model,krotov2016dense}, are (auto-)associative memory models that (i) have exponential memory capacity, (ii) retrieve stored patterns based on input queries with only one retrieval step, and (iii) are compatible with deep learning architectures.
 They achieve (i) by adopting highly non-linear energy functions, (ii) by adopting a memory-retrieval dynamics ensuring monotonic minimization of the energy function, and (iii) by the connection between their memory retrieval dynamics and attention mechanism.
 Deepening (ii) and (iii), \citet{hu2023SparseHopfield} and \citet{wu2023stanhop} propose a theoretical framework for deriving modern Hopfield models using various entropic regularizers.
 In addition, they introduce a sparse extension of the original modern Hopfield model to handle its computational burden and vulnerability to noise.
 As a result, their proposal not only connects to sparse attention mechanism \cite{correia2019adaptively,martins2016softmax} but also offers both provably computational advantages and robust empirical performance.

-However, there are still some missing pieces toward a unified theoretical framework for modern Hopfield models: \begin{itemize} \item \textbf{(P1) Lack of Efficiency.} Computationally, while \citet{hu2023SparseHopfield} and \citet{wu2023stanhop} indeed introduce sparsity into their model, this sparsity does not implies computational efficiency.
+However, there are still some missing pieces: \begin{itemize} \item \textbf{(P1) Lack of Efficiency.} Computationally, while \citet{hu2023SparseHopfield} and \citet{wu2023stanhop} indeed introduce sparsity into their model, this sparsity does not implies computational efficiency.
 In fact, it only increases efficiency at the level of memory retrieval, (i.e. the sparsity in \cite{hu2023SparseHopfield,wu2023stanhop} only leads to faster memory retrieval but not necessarily shorter running time, as discussed in \citep[Section~C.2]{hu2023SparseHopfield}).
 Namely, the sparse modern Hopfield model still suffers by the $\calO(n^2)$ complexity (with the input sequence length $n$), which hampers its scalability\footnote{See \cref{remark:time_complexity} for the connection between time complexity of attention and of modern Hopfield models.}.

 \item \textbf{(P2) Lack of Rigorous Analysis on Sparsity.} Theoretically, because \citet{hu2023SparseHopfield} choose not to make strong assumptions (on the memory and query patterns) in order to maintain their model's generality, they only offer qualitative justifications \citep[Section~3]{hu2023SparseHopfield}.
 They do not rigorously characterize how sparsity impacts different aspects of the sparse model, e.g., the retrieval error, the well-separation condition, and the memory capacity.